douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-II.md

 cd C:\PowerShell_Install_Temp
 ```

-Next step, we're going to get the ZIP file of Michal Gajda’s Windows update module from the TechNet gallery.
+Next step, we're going to get the ZIP file of Michal Gajda's Windows update module from the TechNet gallery.
 Optionally, you could have this on a file share somewhere and grab it from there.

 ```powershell
 # Pulling the zip from the net